josephmasona/flutter-series/Flutter_Tutorial_For_Beginners.md

-##What is flutter
+## What is flutter

- It an open-source user-interface software development kit which was developed by Google.
+ It an open-source user-interface software development kit that was developed by Google.
 Flutter is used to create native-looking Android, iOS, Mac, Linux, windows applications from the same code base.

-##Background of flutter / history
+## Background of flutter / history

 Flutter is an application framework that was developed by Google and the community.
 The application framework was released two years ago and it was written in c, c++ and dart programming languages.
 Also, flutter can run on the following platforms, windows, Linux, Mac, iOS, web and android.

-##Comparison of flutter and react-native:
+## Comparison of flutter and react-native

-Flutter uses dart programming which is easy to master.
+Flutter uses Dart programming which is easy to master.
 React-native uses JavaScript programming which is complicated to master.

 Flutter engine has most of the native components in the framework itself and it doesn’t always need a bridge to communicate with the native components.